amcsi/amysql/README.md

     $stmt = $amysql->query("SELECT * FROM tablename WHERE id = ?
 AND state = ?", $binds);
     $results = $stmt->fetchAllAssoc();
     $numRows = $stmt->numRows();

+Note that if there is only 1 question mark in the prepared string, you may also pass the `$binds` as a scalar value and it will be treated as if it were the within an array.
+If you are expecting a possible `null` value to be bound, do not use the scalar method though (always use an array in that case).

+P.S. this is also true for every method that expects a `$binds` array.

 Preparing select first, executing later (without AMysql_Select) -